Sandberg's hot-button book rings true for Silicon Valley women

-SAN FRANCISCO Facebook (FB.O) executive Sheryl Sandberg is taking a drubbing for prescribing from a privileged perch the keys to female success in her upcoming book "Lean In," but she's struck a chord among many in her backyard.
+SAN FRANCISCO, March 8 Facebook executive Sheryl Sandberg is taking a drubbing for prescribing from a privileged perch the keys to female success in her upcoming book "Lean In," but she's struck a chord among many in her backyard.

 In her own technology sector, women remain woefully underrepresented in leadership roles, even more so than in fields generally considered heavily male-dominated like financial services.
 Sandberg's willingness to tackle the issue of women and leadership is drawing plaudits from many in Silicon Valley.